I’ll piss her pinafore, I swear I will.

 “I have learned that nothing is ever as easy as it first appears.
 I’ll have thirty percent, if you please.”
 Heinz-Helmut is a haggler.
 It is this talent that enables him to manage his pupil.
 He negotiates her good behavior.

 “Demonstrate an ingenuity equal to mine and it is yours.”

 “How do I do that?”

 “How should I know?
 That’s your problem.”

 Heinz grimaces.
 The recent sojourn had thrown him together with brilliant men.
 Contrary to his employer’s expectation, he had not distinguished himself.
 Wit and charming patter he possessed in abundance.
 These talents did not factor with that crowd, unless they sauced hardier fare, solid scholarship.
 His smattering of a range of disciplines – that intimidated the yokels back home – had impressed no one.
-Was he was in danger of being discarded?
-Did his patroness see an opportunity to be neatly divested of him?
-He would not oblige her.
-The eyelid twitched again, and kept twitching, until he leaned into the window to still it.
+Is he was in danger of being discarded?
+Does his patroness see an opportunity to be neatly divested of him?
+He will not oblige her.
+The eyelid twitches again, and keeps twitching, until he leans into the window to still it.
 “Doctor, we have a deal,” he mumbles in a monotone.

 The household must spring to life whether Adolph likes it or not.
 Her party must be fed, beds found, and a brief period of sociability accorded.
 And her brother-in-law will have to smile all the while, she being the adored elder sister.

 The coachman is sent to bang on windows, to alert abeds to the felicity of the inconvenient arrival.